OleksiyRudenko/a-tiny-JS-world/README.md

 ## About you

+This place can be useful to you if you

-1. You know JavaScript basics.
+* know JavaScript basics

-1. You don't know any OOP or at least JavaScript specific OOP.
+* don't know any OOP or at least JavaScript specific OOP

 ## The story